Advice to pivot into AI Safety is likely miscalibrated

 To build the model, Alice needs to estimate four things:

-- \(u = w + \alpha(i+d)\), where \(w\) is wage, \(i\) is impact, \(d\) is donations, and \(\alpha\) is her personal weighting of impact versus consumption.
+- \(u = w + \alpha(i+d)\), where \(w\) is her wage, \(i\) is impact, \(d\) is donations, and \(\alpha\) is Alice’s weighting of impact versus consumption.

 - \(\Delta u := u_1 - u_0\).

-- Runway (\(\ell\)): The maximum time she’s willing to try, in years.
+- Runway (\(\ell\)): The maximum time she’s willing to try, measured in years.

 - Application Rate (\(u_1\)): The number of distinct job opportunities she can apply for per year.

 - Success Probability (\(u_0\)): Her average probability of getting an offer from a single application.
-We assume these are independent and identically distributed (i.i.d.).
+We assume these probabilities are independent and identically distributed (i.i.d.).

 The i.i.d. assumption (each job is independent) is likely optimistic.
 In reality, applications are correlated: if Alice is a good fit for one role, she’s likely a good fit for others (and vice-versa).
 We formalise this in the next section with a notion of candidate quality distributions that captures the notion that you don’t know your “ranking” in the field, but most people are not in at the top of it, by definition.